jongpie/NebulaLogger/docs/apex/Configuration/LoggerCache.md

 ## LoggerCache class

-Class used to cache query results returned by the selector classes
+Class used to cache query results &amp; data used in other parts of Nebula Logger

 ---